Sint vs santa

 Santa Claus

-Santa goes back to his wife, Mrs. Claus, and his workshop filled with elves, at the North Pole.
+Santa returns to his wife, Mrs. Claus, and to his workshop at the North Pole, where elves are eager to start preparing gifts for the year ahead.